© No machine-readable author provided. Rickjpelleg assumed (based on copyright claims)., some rights reserved (CC-BY) · Wikimedia Commons

 Overview

 Inula viscosa (syn.
-Dittrichia viscosa) is a semi-woody, shrubby perennial in the Asteraceae family, growing 24–48 inches (60–120 cm) tall and 24–36 inches (60–90 cm) wide with an upright, bushy habit.
-The entire plant is densely glandular-sticky (viscid), coated in a resinous exudate with a strong, pungent, camphor-like scent detectable from several feet.
-Stems are erect, woody at the base, profusely branched in the upper half.
-Leaves are alternate, lanceolate, 1.5–4 inches (4–10 cm) long, sessile, clasping the stem at the base, with a wavy margin, bright green and sticky on both surfaces.
-Flower heads are 0.5–0.75 inch (12–18 mm) across, with bright yellow ray florets and a yellow disc, borne in large, branching terminal panicles producing hundreds of heads per plant.
-The species blooms in late summer to autumn — a period when few other shrubby perennials of Mediterranean habitats are in flower — making it a critical late-season nectar source for migrating insects.
-Native to the Mediterranean basin, where it is one of the most common and conspicuous plants of disturbed ground, roadsides, and abandoned agricultural land.
+Dittrichia viscosa) is a semi-woody shrubby perennial in the family Asteraceae growing 24-48 inches (60-120 cm) tall and 24-36 inches (60-90 cm) wide with an upright bushy habit.
+The entire plant is densely glandular-sticky (viscid), coated in a resinous exudate carrying a strong pungent camphor-like scent detectable from several feet.
+Stems are erect, woody at the base, and profusely branched in the upper half.
+Leaves are alternate, lanceolate, 1.5-4 inches (4-10 cm) long, sessile, clasping the stem at the base, with a wavy margin, bright green and sticky on both surfaces.
+Flower heads are 0.5-0.75 inch (12-18 mm) across, with bright yellow ray florets and a yellow disc, borne in large branching terminal panicles producing hundreds of heads per plant.
+The species blooms in late summer to autumn, a period when few other shrubby perennials of Mediterranean habitats are in flower, which makes the species a primary late-season nectar source for migrating insects.
+Native to the Mediterranean basin, where the species is widespread and conspicuous on disturbed ground, roadsides, and abandoned agricultural land.
 Tolerates extreme drought, poor soil, salt spray, and pollution.
 Considered invasive in parts of South Africa and Australia.
 The sticky glandular exudate traps small insects on the stems and leaves, though the plant is not carnivorous.

 Native Range

 Inula viscosa is native across the Mediterranean basin, from Portugal and Morocco east through the entire Mediterranean littoral to Turkey, the Levant, and Iran.
-It occurs on disturbed ground, roadsides, abandoned fields, riverbanks, and coastal habitats from sea level to approximately 3,000 feet (900 m).Suggested Uses
+The species occurs on disturbed ground, roadsides, abandoned fields, riverbanks, and coastal habitats from sea level to approximately 3,000 feet (900 m).Suggested Uses

 Appearance